ygteker/FogComputingPrototype/CloudServer/README.md

 2. Navigate to the project directory: `cd CloudServer`
 3. Install the required dependencies: `npm install`

+## How it works?

+The cloud server receives messages via a websocket from a local component in the a fog network.
+The received message is restructured and saved in a database.
+After the message is persisted, the cloud server sends a confirmation message containing the id of the received message to confirm that it was processed.

 ## Usage

 To run CloudServer, use the following command: